stephenmcd/cartridge/docs/settings.rst

 ``SHOP_DISCOUNT_FIELD_IN_CART``
 -------------------------------

-Can discount codes be entered on the cart page.
+Discount codes can be entered on the cart page.

 Default: ``True``

 ``SHOP_DISCOUNT_FIELD_IN_CHECKOUT``
 -----------------------------------

-Can discount codes be entered on the first checkpout step.
+Discount codes be entered during the first checkout step.

 Default: ``True``